tsirysndr/freebsd-up/README.md

 - `start <vm-name>` - Start a specific VM by name
 - `stop <vm-name>` - Stop a specific VM by name
 - `inspect <vm-name>` - Show detailed information about a VM
+- `rm <vm-name>` - Remove a VM and its configuration from the database

 ### Help Options